Xqhare/Mawu/README.md

 mawu_value.push(MawuValue::from(4));
 assert_eq!(mawu_value, vec![MawuValue::Int(1), MawuValue::Int(2), MawuValue::Int(3), MawuValue::Int(4)]);
 ```
 One thing to note in the above example is that to mutate the array, you have to use `to_array`.
-This does create a new copy of the array, so if you plan to store several types inside the same array I recommend this approach:
+This creates a new copy of the array, so if you plan to store several types inside the same array I recommend this approach:
 ```rust
 use mawu::mawu_value::MawuValue;